Does RUSVPN unblock Netflix US?

-Finally, we tested to see if we could watch iPlayer outside the UK while connected to the UK server, and we again failed to stream.
+Finally, we tested to see if we could watch iPlayer in the USA while connected to the UK server, and we again failed to stream.
 As a result, this VPN is completely unsuitable for anybody wanting to stream more content.

 This is pretty disappointing and makes this VPN much less useful than many competing services in the same price range.